Capital Gains and Losses for C Corporations

-A C corporation's excess capital loss (the amount that exceeds capital gains) in any given year is carried to other years in the following order:
+A C corporation's excess capital loss in any given year is carried to other years in the following order:

-- 3 years prior to the loss year
+- First, 3 years prior to the loss year

-- 2 years prior to the loss year
+- Next, 2 years prior to the loss year

-- 1 year prior to the loss year
+- Then, 1 year prior to the loss year

-- Any loss remaining is carried forward for 5 years
+- Finally, any loss remaining is carried forward for 5 years

-- If after carrying back a net capital loss 3 years and forward 5 years, part of the loss remains unapplied, it is lost forever.
+- If after carrying back a net capital loss 3 years and forward 5 years, part of the loss still remains, it is lost forever.

 When you carry a net capital loss to another tax year, treat it as a short-term loss even if it was a long-term loss.
 For C corporations, the loss does not retain its original identity.